7-Day Typing Plan: Boost Your Speed and Accuracy

 1) Accuracy comes first

 If you push speed too early, you train mistakes.
 Aim for 95%+ accuracy as your default.
-Speed increases naturally when your hands stop hesitating.
+Speed rises more naturally when your hands stop hesitating and your fingers hit the correct keys consistently.

 2) Practice short, but daily

 Ten focused minutes per day beats one long session per week.
+Short practice reduces mental fatigue and makes it easier to stay consistent.
 If you want a ready-made daily routine, combine this plan with our 10-Minute Typing Drill.

 3) Track WPM and accuracy together